yanyongyu/githubkit/docs/usage/configuration.md

 ### `timeout`

 The `timeout` option is used to set the request timeout.
 You can pass a float, `None` or `httpx.Timeout` to this field.
 By default, the requests will never timeout.
 See [Timeout](https://www.python-httpx.org/advanced/timeouts/) for more information.

+### `cache_strategy`

+The `cache_strategy` option defines how to cache the tokens or http responses.
+You can provide a githubkit built-in cache strategy or a custom one that implements the `BaseCacheStrategy` interface.
+By default, githubkit uses the `MemCacheStrategy` to cache the data in memory.

 ### `http_cache`